Adaptations of young people in monetary-poor households for surviving and recovering from COVID-19 and associated lockdowns

 Sector Academic/University

-PI Contribution We are starting to collaborate with Unesco to join efforts in understanding the impact of the pandemic towards young people with a specific focus on education - one of our pillars in our nexus.
-As part of this, we are starting to share relevant data matching Unesco key programmes (i.e. Right for Education, Happy Schools).
+PI Contribution We are collaborating with Unesco to join efforts in understanding the impact of the pandemic towards young people with a specific focus on education - one of our pillars in our nexus.
+As part of this, we are sharing relevant data matching Unesco key programmes (i.e. Right for Education, Happy Schools).
+We are currently jointly writing together a piece on "school as hubs" which will be submitted as a Unesco education policy working paper.
+Deadline September 2024 for publication.

 Collaborator Contribution Unesco is sharing data and has joined the project Community of Practice